emandi-yashaswini/fullstackopen/README.md

-# Countries exercises with custom hooks
+## GraphQL frontend

-In this exercise, we made a new version of the countries exercise from part 2 using custom hooks.
+Through the exercises, we will implement a GraphQL frontend for the GraphQL-library created previously.

-This application is used to search for country details from the https://restcountries.eu/ interface.
-If country is found, the details of the country are displayed.
+### Start the application locally

-## Start the application
+First, you need to start the backend from the previous exercise.
+To do so, head to the `part8/library-backend` directory and follow the instructions from the README.

-To start an application, do the following :
+Then, start the frontend:
 ```bash
 # Install dependancies
 $ npm install